Canada–Iceland relations: Economic relations

-In February 2009, the Government of Manitoba proposed an initiative where skilled, unemployed workers from Iceland would work fill vacancies in Manitoba to help Icelanders affected the 2008–2012 Icelandic financial crisis.
+In February 2009, the Government of Manitoba proposed an initiative where skilled, unemployed workers from Iceland would work to fill vacancies in Manitoba to help Icelanders affected by the 2008–2012 Icelandic financial crisis.
 The Manitoba and Icelandic governments signed off on the initiative in 2009.
-However, the process was delayed by federal government's rules around the Temporary Foreign Worker Program.
-This frustrated the Icelandic Government, a representative of the Icelandic government's Directorate of Labour, said "It has moved slower than I expected, and that's bad, not the least for those who are unemployed, because time doesn't work for them."
+However, the process was delayed by the federal government's rules around the Temporary Foreign Worker Program.
+This frustrated the Icelandic Government.
+A representative of the Icelandic government's Directorate of Labour said "It has moved slower than I expected, and that's bad, not the least for those who are unemployed, because time doesn't work for them."

 In late 2010, the opposition party in Iceland suggested that the country should scrap its currency in favour of switching to a new currency after the very serious banking collapse in 2008.
 Seven out of ten Icelanders surveyed agreed with changing to a new currency if it meant more economic prosperity.
 The favoured currency of choice was the Canadian dollar due to the closeness of cultural customs between Canada and Iceland.
 Neither governments would comment and a speech by Canada's ambassador to Iceland was cancelled in March 2012, when the matter became more prevalent.